RaveMaker/Secure-MediaWiki/README.md

 1. Clone this script from github or copy the files manually to your preferred directory.

-2. Edit script and point 'www' param to the folder containing your MediaWiki folder.
+2. Edit script and point 'www' param to the folder containing your MediaWiki folders.

 - for example if MediaWiki is located in /var/www/html/mediawiki: